 While peanut butter dog treats seem to be a universally-loved flavor, you can absolutely change up these biscuits for your pup.

 Use other nut butters if you know your dog likes them and can digest them.
-You can also use an equal amount of plain pumpkin puree or plain mashed sweet potato instead to make cookies for your dog.
+We have also made them using equal amount of plain pumpkin puree or plain mashed sweet potato instead.

-But if you use different ingredients, keep an eye on the consistency of the dough–you want it to be quite firm and sticky.
+If you do choose to use different ingredients, keep an eye on the consistency of the dough–you want it to be quite firm and sticky.
 Add a smaller amount of these ingredients incrementally until it becomes firm enough to roll out and cut.

-Once fully cooled, store homemade peanut butter dog biscuits in an airtight container in the refrigerator, for up to 2 months.
-This recipe makes 24 cookies, so you’ll have plenty to share whenever your dog needs a healthy treat.
+Once fully cooled, I store homemade peanut butter dog biscuits in an airtight container (very important) in the refrigerator, for up to 1 month.
+This recipe makes 24 medium dog cookies, so you’ll have plenty to share whenever your dog needs a healthy treat.

 How to Freeze